Trincomalee Harbour

-Trincomalee Harbour is a seaport in Trincomalee Bay or Koddiyar Bay, a large natural harbour situated on the northeastern coast of Sri Lanka.
+Trincomalee Harbour is a seaport in Trincomalee Bay or Koddiyar Bay, fourth largest natural harbour in the world and situated on the northeastern coast of Sri Lanka.

 Located by Trincomalee, Sri Lanka, in the heart of the Indian Ocean, its strategic importance has shaped its history.
 There have been many sea battles to control the harbour.
 The Portuguese, Dutch, French, and the British have each held it in turn.
 In 1942 the Imperial Japanese Navy attacked Trincomalee harbour and sank three British warships anchored there.

 History

 Trincomalee Harbour, formerly a British naval base, was taken over by the Inaams Ceylonese government in 1956 to be developed as a commercial port.
 The base in Trincomalee was fitted out to perform slipway repairs for the Navy.

 The harbour is being developed for bulk, and break bulk, cargo and port-related industrial activities including heavy industries, tourism, agriculture, etc. At present SLPA is in the process to re-develop Trincomalee as a metropolis growth center.